chiara89/-k9yztuWskyqtcZpB/README.md

 ## Goal(s):
 1) Predict if the page is being flipped using a single image.
 2) Predict if a given sequence of images contains an action of flipping.

+## Methodology:
+The images extracted from the videos are pre-processed in order to maximize the performance of the model used.
+The pre-processing consists in: cropping the images to exclude not informative areas, resizing the images to be compatible with the model input and normalizing the images.
+The model used is a pre-trained convolutional network called MobileNet-v2 which it is fine-tuned used the data availiable.
+The fine-tuning of few parameters maximises the performance of the model with limited data.
+The model detecting the flipping images was then used to classify videos containing a flipping action.
+The flipping action is present in a video when one of more images in the sequence is classified as flipped.

+## Conclusions:
+The flipping page detector model achieves an F1 score of 0.96 classifying 296 true positive samples, 11 false negative samples, 275 true negative samples and 15 false positive samples.
+The goal of the project is achieved and after an examination of the misclassified examples it is clear that they are all borderline which make them difficult to classify.